 Alfama: Starting the Day

 A good day in Lisbon starts with a good breakfast in Alfama.
 Portugal’s famous pastries named Pasteis de Nata have some of its best examples in this district.
-After tasting these custard pastries fresh out of oven, it is time to enjoy the district itself.
+After tasting these custard pastries fresh out of the oven, it is time to enjoy the district itself.

 One of the more traditional districts of the Portuguese capital, Alfama is a former workers’ town.
 The town which used to be quite poor is now one of the most sophisticated and touristic districts of Lisbon.
 Narrow streets of Alfama create amazing opportunities for nice photographs.
 Also, Lisbon Cathedral which is almost 1000 years old is nearby for a visit.